bentlema/puppet-tutorial-pe/tutorial/vbox/09-Install-GitLab.md

 ```

 - Browse to <http://127.0.0.1:24080/> and login
+     - You'll be prompted to change the root password, so go ahead and do that.
-     - Login with:
+     - Then login with:
        - Username: root
-       - Password: 5iveL!fe
+       - Password: <the password you just set>
-     - You'll be prompted to change the root password, so go ahead and do that.

-- As the 'root' user, create a user account for yourself
+- As the 'root' user, create a non-root-user account for yourself
      - Click the `wrench` icon in the top-right corner called the **Admin Area**
-     - Click **Users** tab
+     - Click **Users** sub-tab in the **Overview** section
      - Click **New User** in the main pane and fill out the required info
        - Use a valid email, as the account creation process will send you a password reset link
        - In the **Access** section, check the **Admin** box to make this account and admin account